ekartashov/sequential-codeblock-helper/memory-bank/progress.md

 3. Output file generation

 All tests passed successfully, confirming that our implementation is robust and meets all requirements.
 The project is now complete and ready for use.

+[2025-05-08 21:27:24] - Completed refactoring of `sequential_codeblock_helper.py` to address issues with variable expansion, Dry-Run Script handling, output formatting, and separator lengths.
+The script now correctly lists variable definitions recursively.
+All associated tests have been updated and are passing.